alex/what-happens-when/README.rst

 --------------------------
 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server side.
-The most HTTPD servers are Apache for Linux, and IIS for windows.
+The most common HTTPD servers are Apache for Linux, and IIS for windows.

 * The HTTPD (HTTP Daemon) receives the request.
 * The server breaks down the request to the following parameters: